cjtrowbridge-com/vps-setup/README.md

 1. Log in as **root** and run `./start.sh`.
 2. If more than one directory exists under `/home`, the script will prompt which user directory to use for bind mounts.
-3. The script optionally installs Docker if it is not already present.
+3. The script checks for Docker and offers to install it if missing.
 4. Containers are then created or started as needed.
 Existing containers are reused so the script can be run multiple times safely.